cerebris/jsonapi-resources-site/src/v0.10/guide/resources.md

 - `:remove_to_many_relationship`: A `remove_to_many_relationship` operation is being processed.
 - `:remove_to_one_relationship`: A `remove_to_one_relationship` operation is being processed.

-See [Operation Processors] (#operation-processors) for details on using OperationProcessors
+See [Operation Processors](operation_processors.html) for details on using OperationProcessors.

 ### `JSONAPI::OperationsProcessor` Callbacks (a removed feature)